We take your privacy very seriously and will treat your information with respect.

 Some of our information is not routinely made public.

 If you are looking for information that is not available publicly, you can apply for it.
-We will conduct an assessment of that information to determine whether we are required to release it.
+We will conduct an assessment of the information requested and, where permitted by legislation, will release that information to the applicant.
 These applications are called ‘Applications for Assessed Disclosure’.